-Audit has two components,

-collection and organization of audit data [JGB95], and

-its analysis to discover or diagnose security violations [LUN93, MHL94].
+Audit has two components: the collection and organization of audit data [Jajodia et al. 1995], and an analysis of the data to discover or diagnose security violations [Lunt 1993; Mukherjee et al. 1994].

 Audit data needs protection from modification by an intruder.
 Vast amounts of audit data can be recorded.
 Audit data tends to be captured at a low level of abstraction.
 Analysis of audit data is often performed only when violations are suspected.
 Even so, only audit data connected with the suspected violation are examined.